This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Laser surgery for glaucoma is a procedure to open your eye drainage system, or create a new drainage system.
+Laser surgery for glaucoma is used to open your eye drainage system, or create a new drainage system.
 Glaucoma is caused by fluid buildup behind the eye.
-This surgery helps decrease eye pressure and slow or prevent further damage and vision loss.
-You may have surgery on one or both eyes.
+This surgery helps decrease eye pressure and slow or prevent more damage and vision loss.
+You may need surgery on one or both eyes.

 WHILE YOU ARE HERE: